-B. Conceptual Formulation:
+C. Conceptual Formulation & Treatment Plan:

-Resources to assist you in this section of the MACCE may be found at the end of this Handbook.
+Resources to assist you in this section of the MACPCE may be found at the end of this Handbook.

-- 6. Theoretical Orientation: Describe your theoretical orientation or other conceptual formulation.
+- 7. Theoretical Orientation: Describe your theoretical orientation or model.
 Explain how a client might develop the problems identified according to your theoretical orientation.
 For example, if your approach is psychodynamic, then focus on major constellations of hidden wishes, fears, and defenses, as well as salient interactional manifestations in presenting problems.
 If cognitive-behavioral, then focus on core beliefs and possible cognitions or automatic thoughts that sustain the symptoms; or if client centered, focus on areas of the client's self-perception, self-experience, or conditions of self-worth that seem related to problems.
 State your orientation in such a way that you may use it to assess client and therapist responses during the session.
 If your conceptual formulation is eclectic, specify which different models you are drawing upon in your course of treatment with this client.
 You should cite appropriate references in this section.
-(1-2 pages) - 7.
-Case Formulation: Provide a concise summation of the client's psychological strengths and difficulties according to your theoretical orientation.
+(1-2 pages) - 8.
+Case Formulation: Provide a concise summation of the client's psychological strengths and difficulties based in your theoretical orientation.
 Explain how your client's identified issues/problems developed according to your theoretical orientation.
 Current and past material should be integrated when significant patterns are evident which relate to the client's presenting problem and ongoing life problems.
 Ethnicity, culture, gender, and other individual difference/diversity variables need to be explicitly addressed here.
 Consider adaptive and maladaptive elements in client's current functioning.
 What purpose do symptoms and complaints serve?
 What problems do they create?
 How motivated is the client to change?
-What are the client's understandings and expectations of counseling?
+What are the client's understandings and expectations of therapy?
 Cite data from sessions and excerpt quotations from the taped session as appropriate.
-(2-3 pages)
+(2-3 pages) - 9.
+Treatment Plan: The treatment/intervention plan should be an application of your case formulation.
+Discuss the specific goals of the client, the techniques to be utilized, how they fit with your conceptual model and how they were applied.
+How will the client's personal strengths and social resources be utilized in the change process?
+State the probability for the client to benefit from the type of treatment to be offered, taking into account the internal motivations and external situations as either aids or hindrances.
+Designate areas needing further clarification and the possibility of additional assessment.
+(1 page)